belmansjef/GOAP_ZombieGame/README.md

     virtual bool IsValid(const WorldState& ws) const override;
 };
 ```
-The goal struct is derived from a WorldState struct, the constructor calls the base struct constructor to initialize its name (used for debugging) and priority.
+The goal struct derives from a WorldState struct, the constructor calls the base struct constructor to initialize its name (used for debugging) and priority.
-Method `IsValid()` is used by GOAP to determine wether the goal should be considered. `Goal_EliminateThreat` has a higher priority than say `Goal_LootHouse`, but if the agent is not in danger, there is no need to try and satisfy `Goal_EliminateThreat` since it's already satisfied.
+Method `IsValid()` is used by GOAP to determine wether the goal should be considered. `Goal_EliminateThreat` has a higher priority than say `Goal_LootHouse`, but if the agent is not in danger, there is no need to try and satisfy `Goal_EliminateThreat` since it's already satisfied by the current world state.

 The `IsValid()` method for `Goal_EliminateThreat` is shown below:
 ```cpp